egison/egison/design/type-pm-compatibility.md

 next-matcher components and constructor-signature projection, never by the shared target alone.

+Result projection and field admissibility are separate operations.
+Generic constructor projection transports only evidence that reaches a variable in the constructor result.
+The certified actual-clause path additionally checks every non-unseen hole producer against the declared field's capability-visible skeleton, including nested observable heads.
+Thus a value of type `Matcher none [Integer]` is valid, but it cannot fill the hole of a general `box $` clause whose declared field is `[Integer]`.
+Wildcard and captured-value refinements contribute unseen evidence and impose no next-matcher obligation.

+An undetermined next-matcher parameter committed to `MatcherSlot` by Step 3a' is consumer-owned.
+PP-Con may therefore solve that slot's capability meta to a fresh instance of the declared field skeleton (observable heads retained, leaves fresh).
+An `HCMatcher` value is a producer instead: field validation may inspect its existing capability but never strengthen it from the field target.
+The nested structured primitive-pattern fallback in Section 4.1 remains a whole-clause uncertified path: it keeps generic result projection, but skips both this slot-skeleton alignment and closed-field validation.
+The warning option controls reporting only, not which inference path is taken.

 ### 2.5 Allocated/protected producer ledger

 The production solver maintains explicit sets for capability variables